nafew-azim/TAL/README.md

 This repository includes:

-* Full implementation of the TAL framework
-* Configurations for TAL variants (♠, ♢, ♡, ♣)
 * Full implementation and reproducibility on a GSM8K small subset with results

 Here are the Hugging Face links to the datasets we used: